Lower St. Bernard Parish, LA Roadway Network & Resilience Study

 A4: Major construction is years away.
 Right now, we’re counting how many cars, trucks, train cars, pedestrians and bicycles usually operate in the area.
 From this we will estimate how this traffic may grow, and how many more businesses or people it may attract.
 That information will support development of different project solutions or alternatives to respond to traffic.
 After careful consideration and community engagement, some ideas will be kept and others will be set aside.
 Further analysis will be completed by the Louisiana Department of Transportation and Development (LA DOTD) after the Study is complete to make a final decision on whether or not a project solution will be constructed.
 If selected for construction, LADOTD will create a cost estimate for engineering design.
 Funds for a project must be dedicated before construction begins.
 We’ll have a better idea of when construction could potentially start after these steps.

-A5: The Study will take about 10 months.
-It started in October 2023 and should be finished around July 2024.
+A5: The Study is taking about 18 months.
+It started in October 2023 and should be finished around April 2025.

 Sign Up for Updates